Frequently Asked Questions

-When did the Hospice start?
+When did Mary Potter Hospice come about?

-The nuns of the Little Company of Mary based in Calvary Hospital, Newtown gifted Mary Potter Hospice to a Trust in 1979 to serve the people of Wellington.
+The nuns of the Little Company of Mary were based in Calvary Hospital in Newtown, and gifted Mary Potter Hospice to a Trust in 1979 to serve the people of Wellington, Porirua and Kāpiti.
 Mary Potter Hospice was the first hospice in New Zealand.

 What is the modern hospice movement?

-It was founded in the 1950-60s by Anglican nurse, physician and writer, Dame Cicely Saunders.
-She developed a philosophy of modern care of the dying using specialist palliatives care principles.
-She founded the first purpose built hospice St Christopher’s in North London.
+The modern hospice movement was founded in the 1950s by Dame Cicely Saunders.
+She developed a philosophy of care of the dying using specialist palliatives care principles.
+She founded the first purpose built hospice, St Christopher’s in North London.

 Mary Potter Hospice incorporates the heritage and values of both the Venerable Mary Potter and Dame Cicely Saunders.